 The competition for performance proficiency among recent browsers has doubled.
-All are used daily and all these browsers have made significant efforts to improve their speed and security.
-There are now new tools to analyze in depth the performance of each browser.
+All are used daily and they have all made significant efforts to improve their speed and security.
+There are now new tools to analyze, in-depth, the performance of each browser.

+<bold>N.B.
 Test setup: Intel Core 2 Duo E7500, with 2 GB of DDR3 and a small Radeon HD 3450 graphics ATI card.
-It is important to specify this information because it influences the performance.
+It is important to specify this information, because it influences the performance.

 Differences from one PC to another may exist, particularly in terms of graphical acceleration.
 We used the Windows 7 operating system.
 We also did a test without a module installed.